The Poetic Edda

 Old gods, new gods.
 Danse macabre, Dødsdans...
-Up above is Death from Ingmar Bergman's The Seventh Seal (1957), as is this quote:
+Above is Death from Ingmar Bergman's The Seventh Seal (1957), as is this quote:

 "They dance away from the dawn and it's a solemn dance towards the dark lands, while the rain washes... and cleans the salt of their tears from their cheeks."